What Are Market Profile Charts & Best Software To Use?

 2. Optuma

-Optuma offers institutional-grade charting with an array of 400+ technical indicators and drawing tools, specializing in Market Profile Charts & Gann tools such as Gann Grid Lines, Gann Fans, and Gann Swing.
+Optuma offers institutional-grade charting with 400+ technical indicators and drawing tools, specializing in Market Profile Charts & Gann tools such as Gann Grid Lines, Gann Fans, and Gann Swing.

 Optuma Software Review Review